 Unless they are not out (or tell you otherwise) transgender individuals should be addressed with their chosen name (& associated pronoun), regardless of whether it has been changed legally or within the corporate directory of the company in which they work.
 Ask to be sure if or when there are times it is not okay.

 What can I do now?

 Learn more about the issues.
 Take a workshop or class that is designed to help sensitize people to the concerns of their gay, lesbian, bisexual and transgender associates.
 Educational materials are available from many sources, including EQUAL!.

 Display a “Safe Space” emblem in your work environment.
-EQUAL! has magnets available that bear the Safe Space emblem.
-These magnets fit well into the office environment and can be placed on your office door, desk, or cabinets.
+Safe Space magnets fit well into the office environment and can be placed on your office door, desk, or cabinets.
 The Safe Space emblem shows your colleagues that your workspace is a “safe space” for LGBT+ associates.

 Why the Safe Space Program?